 Welcome to the Program Evaluator (PEV) Recertification Training Program.
 This course covers a number of important changes and updates.
 By providing all PEVs exposure to the latest updates, this training helps ensure consistency of evaluations.

 A. Purpose of the Recertification Training

 The PEV Recertification Training is intended to provide a review of the ABET accreditation evaluation processes and procedures for experienced program evaluators (PEVs).
 Completion of the Recertification Training is required every five years for all PEVs or after a lapse in service as a PEV for two years.
-A PEV who has not completed the required Recertification Training will not be eligible to be assigned to an On-Site review as a PEV.
+A PEV who has not completed the required Recertification Training will not be eligible for an On-Site review.